mistic100/UMWP-Autochanger/installer/data/readme.txt

     containing JPEG/PNG/BMP files.
 UMWP Autochanger will browse this directory recursively up to 3 levels searching for image files.

- 5. Once you have added your sets, click on the disk button, the wallpaper will randomly change every 60 seconds (default delay).
+ 5. Once you have added your sets, the wallpaper will randomly change every 60 seconds (default delay).

 Configuration